-Woman-a term including the woman, her baby (born and unborn), and, as negotiated, with the woman, her partner, significant others and the community.89
+Woman-a term including the woman, her baby (born and unborn), and, as negotiated, with the woman, her partner, significant others and the community.87

 Woman-centred midwifery-principles of woman-centred midwifery are identified in the Australian Council of Midwives' philosophy statement.
 Midwife means 'with woman'.
 This meaning shapes midwifery's philosophy, work and relationships.
 Midwifery is founded on respect for women and on a strong belief in the value of women's work in bearing and rearing each generation.
-Midwifery considers women in pregnancy, during childbirth and early parenting to be undertaking healthy processes that are profound and precious events in each woman's life.
-These events are also seen as inherently important to society as a whole.
-Midwifery is emancipatory because it protects and enhances the health and social status of women which, in turn, protects and enhances the health and wellbeing of society.
+Midwifery considers women in pregnancy, during childbirth and early parenting to be undertaking healthy processes that are

-88 For examples of neonates with special care needs refer to postpartum infant clinical indications, codes B and C, in the current Australian College of Midwives, National Midwifery Guidelines for Consultation and Referral.
+85 For examples of neonates with special care needs refer to postpartum infant clinical indications, codes B and C, in the current Australian College of Midwives, National Midwifery Guidelines for Consultation and Referral.